An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Toxic effects on bone marrow.
 This can cause reduced blood cell production.

 Despite methotrexate's side effects, some experts view it as the best therapy for widespread plaque psoriasis.
-It may also be effective for some patients with generalized erythrodermic and pustular psoriasis.
+It may also be effective for some people with generalized erythrodermic and pustular psoriasis.

 People with the following conditions are unlikely to be given methotrexate: